AC Omonia: Papastavrou era (2018–present)

 In the 2021–22 and 2022–23 seasons, the team struggled in the domestic league, however, managerial changes in the second half of each season (Neil Lennon in 2021–22 and Sofronis Avgousti in 2022–23) were able to inspire back-to-back Cup wins.
 At the European level, Omonia participated in the group stages of the 2021–22 Conference League and the 2022–23 Europa League, in which they put really close fights against the likes of Manchester United and Real Sociedad.

 A turbulent 2023–24 campaign, which included the hiring and firing of a sporting director and the sacking of two coaches, concluded without domestic or European success for Omonia.
 Giannis Anastasiou and Valdas Dambrauskas were appointed as football advisor and head coach ahead of the 2024–25 season, respectively.
 Valdas Dambrauskas left the club in November 2024.
-Giannis Anastasiou has been interim coach until the end of the season.
+Giannis Anastasiou was interim coach until the end of the season.

+He was replaced by the same person he was replaced in his first term, Henning Berg ahead of the 2025–26 season.
+After a very successful transfer window and academy recruitment, Berg won his second league title and 22nd overall for the club.
+Omonoia also played in the 2025–26 Conference League, in which they were eliminated in the knockout playoffs against Rijeka.

 Club identity

 Name

-"Omonia" (Ομόνοια) is the Greek language word for harmony, unity, or concord.
+"Omonia" (Ομόνοια) is the Greek-language word for harmony, unity, or concord.